GroovinChip/groovin_cli/doc/groovin_core.md

 This project is built on Very Good Vetures' [very_good_cli](https://github.com/VeryGoodOpenSource/very_good_cli).
 I've long been frustrated by having to repeat the same steps over and over in my projects that I finally just forked this project and customized it to my liking.

-The CLI to be extensible so it could potentially support multiple commands and templates in the future, just like the `very_good_cli` is.
+The CLI is extensible so it could potentially support multiple commands and templates in the future, just like the `very_good_cli` is.

 [firebase_analytics_link]: https://firebase.google.com/products/analytics